galaxyproject/galaxy-hub/content/events/gcc2024/cofest/index.md

 CoFest will be held for the last 2 days of GCC2024: June 28 and 29.

-CoFest will be held at [KUMST](https://www.kumstbrno.cz/en/), an exciting, open, and collaborative place where folks can easily organize into smaller groups and find an area to work in.
+CoFest will be held at [OPEN GARDENS](https://www.otevrenazahrada.cz/), an open space in the nature where folks can easily organize into smaller groups and find an area to work in.

-KUMST is located at [Údolní 495/19, 602 00 Brno](https://maps.app.goo.gl/AtVTBCWcCFc1iBHC8).
+OPEN GARDENS is located at [Údolní 33, 602 00 Brno-střed](https://maps.app.goo.gl/hgU4JSYEj7Jj8KRU7).

 ## Registration